 Add nuts and raisins last with flour.
 Mix in baking soda dissolved.
 Bake in greased loaf pan for 1 hour at 325°F.

-Choose a vintage recipe and enjoy a delicious piece of moist applesauce cake in apple season or anytime.
-But, be sure to store this easy cake in a covered container after you've baked it so it doesn't dry out.
+Enjoy a delicious piece of moist applesauce cake in apple season or anytime, but make sure to store this easy-to-make cake in a covered container so it doesn't dry out.

-These homemade cakes are famous for being moist and flavorful, especially when made with homemade applesauce using the recipe above.
+Applesauce cakes are famous for being moist and flavorful, especially when made with homemade applesauce using an old fashioned recipe.

-And not only will this easy cake make your dinner party special, but they it's also the perfect treat for when you want to enjoy a quiet cup of coffee with a close friend.
+This delicious cake will not only make your dinner party special, but it's also the perfect treat for when you want to enjoy a quiet cup of coffee with a friend.
 Even after a big meal, you'll always find room for a generous slice.

 We're talking comfort food folks, pure and simple!
-Why not make one of Grandma's old fashioned applesauce cake recipes tonight?
+Why not choose an old fashioned applesauce cake recipe and make one tonight?